protectai/llm-guard/examples/api/README.md

 - `CACHE_MAX_SIZE` (int): Maximum number of items in the cache.
 Default is unlimited.
 - `CACHE_TTL` (int): Time in seconds after which a cached item expires.
 Default is 1 hour.
 - `SCAN_FAIL_FAST` (bool): Stop scanning after the first failed check.
 Default is `False`.
+- `SCAN_PROMPT_TIMEOUT` (int): Time in seconds after which a prompt scan will timeout.
+Default is 10 seconds.
+- `SCAN_OUTPUT_TIMEOUT` (int): Time in seconds after which an output scan will timeout.
+Default is 30 seconds.

 ### Scanners